dotlang/language/README.md

 ```
 type MyInt := int
 ;in a function
-var t: int = 12
+var t: int = 12   ;define a variable of type int and named 't'
 var y: MyInt = t  ;wrong!
-You have to cast t
+You have to cast 't'
 ```

 Two variables of same named types, have the same type.
 Two variables of unnamed types which is structurally similar, have the same type (e.g. `array[int]` vs `array[int]`).